 Finding the motivation to start working out is not an easy feat on most days.
-Sprinkle in 2020, and all of a sudden, things just feel even harder.
-These days, we’ve all become accustomed to a life that largely takes place at home.
-Yet, we crave movement, routine, and to get back to a life outside our homes and into our gyms.
-You’ve no doubt read many articles giving you advice on how to get motivated, but this year feels different, so let’s take a look at a more simplified plan of action on how to get motivated to exercise.
+Sprinkle in the stress of the past couple years, and all of a sudden, things just feel even harder even when we know our bodies crave movement and routine.
+So let’s take a look at a more simplified plan of action on how to get motivated to exercise.

 Tip #1: Honor the Pause

 Hear me out.
-We are rolling into a new year, and 2020 has packed a punch of unexpected and often stressful changes.
-We are constantly in pivot mode.
-The advice here is not to get caught up in the over-achieving culture where being active and busy equate to success.
+As we roll into a new year, don’t get caught up in the over-achieving culture where being active and busy equate to success.
 Instead, give yourself permission to rest and reset.

 If you listen and tune into your body, you’ll hear the answer.
 Not surprising, but studies show that anxiety, depression, and stress-related challenges are on the rise.
 This may not be the time to push yourself… not yet, anyway.
 Lean into rest.
 Nourish your soul and self in ways other than with bench presses.
 Use this time to think about what health goals you do want to set for yourself.
 Pause.
 Breathe.
 Reset.
 Then Go.

 Honoring the pause may look as simple as taking a mid-day nap, listening to a guided meditation, reading a book, taking a walk, finding a slow yoga class online, or taking a long bath.
 The idea is that you can take care of your health in other ways besides a workout.
 In fact, take extra good care of your mind and body moving into this winter season.
 Consider this your permission slip.